 Authentic Community Engagement

-If the past twelve months have proven anything, it’s that this community and its families will give so much for their children’s education.
+If the pandemic has proven anything, it’s that this community and its families will give so much for their children’s education.
 It’s time for APS and the School Board to invite them in as real partners in learning, be active listeners and seek out new parent voices, and take better advantage of the incredible knowledge, talents and volunteerism they have to offer.

 As a School Board member, I will: